qpfiffer/hash-table-shootout/README.markdown

     $ make -f MakefileThroughput
     $ python bench_throughput.py

 The results can be found in `output_throughput`.
-I just used R to make my own charts.
-I might add a similar utility to generate charts like Nick's.
+I just hacked up my own charts, but I might add a similar utility to generate charts like Nick's.

 You can use the same `nice`/`ionice` command line as above to run it at highest priority, but replace `bench.py` with `bench_throughput.py`, naturally.